-EUROMOD Notes: We don't have information on the chamber-membership (different threshold), so in 2014+2015 we assume that nobody is a member of the chamber.
+EUROMOD Notes: We don't have information on the chamber-membership (different threshold).
 In 2016 the minimum contribution limit for non-members was decreased.
 As the difference between the two minimum contribution limits is now significant, we assume that those with exclusively self-employment income are members of the chamber.